sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 tags: ['design', 'accessibility']
 ---

 In an ideal world, being "good at accessibility" wouldn't make you stand out from the crowd.
-Companies wouldn't be hiring acessibility experts to help them unpick and untangle the inaccessible products they've been building for years.
+Companies wouldn't be hiring accessibility experts to help them unpick and untangle the inaccessible products they've been building for years.
 Speaking about web accessibility at a conference would be as unnecessary as getting up on stage and giving a talk on how to write HTML.

 But we don't live in that world, and the web is full of inaccessible websites.
 Try navigating the [Liberty London](https://libertylondon.com) website with just your keyboard - can you add something to your basket?